 Shadowkeep consists, like most of the Telarium games, of four disk sides.
 In this case, however, all four sides are written to during play to preserve the current state of the dungeon levels; the player is expected to copy her originals before beginning.
-To my knowledge none of the copies floating around the Internet are pristine.
-All contain the residue of previous players in their dungeons.
-I hope that at some point some enterprising collector will take the time to scan and archive an original set of disks.
-In the meantime I’m posting for download here the cleanest set I can find, whose first player didn’t seem to get much if at all beyond the first dungeon level.
+Most of the copies floating around the Internet contain the residue of the previous players in their dungeons.
+Thankfully, however, reader Peter Ferrie has provided me (and thus you) with a completely pristine set just waiting for you and only you to leave your marks upon them.
 If whilst playing Wizardry or Bard’s Tale you thought to yourself that this game would be even better if it played a lot slower and had a parser, you’ve just found your dream CRPG.
 All others should consider this one a subject for historical research only.

 And on that less than stellar note we’ll be moving on from Telarium for a while.
 My final reckoning of their first five releases is: two worthy efforts (Dragonworld and Amazon); one could-have-been-a-contender (Fahrenheit 451); and two total misfires (Rendezvous with Rama and Shadowkeep).
 Not a horrible track record on the whole.
 We’ll see if they learned any lessons in time for their last few games down the road a ways.
 But next it’s time to get back to the big boys in the field, and tell the rest of the story of Infocom’s very eventful 1984.